VkasRajpurohit/Vehicle-Number-Plate-Detection/README.md

 ```

-## Problem Statement
+Problem Statement
+-
 ---
 Build a **Vehicle Number Plate Detection System** that should recognize many places with uttermost clarity in any circumstances.
 With a varying distance and colour combination, it should work for any Indian continent.

-**Solution** - Solution that should be able to get an input as vehicle image and provide the result as extracted number from vehicle number plate.
+**Solution** - Built a web-application, user will give an input as vehicle image and provide the **extracted number from vehicle number plate** as result.

-### Tools & Technology used:
+Tools & Technology used:
+-
 ---
 ```bash
 - Python | OpenCV | PyTesseract | Tensorflow | Keras | Image Data-Processing |